SebastianRothaug/Lidar/README.md

 * Processed (internal) data, created by the scripts - named with the script number it is exported from.
   * Some of this internally processed data is not a final product, but is required to initiate the next scripts.

-### My example data and project:
-* The LiDAR data I used in my example project is provided by "Bayerische Vermessungsverwaltung – www.geodaten.bayern.de" and is openly accessible.
-* **The project is fictionally created!** Neither is the AOI location involved in a real planning process, nor are administrative and legal factors (such as the Federal Land Utilization Ordinance) taken into account.